ozgurgulerx/inference-journal/days/day-007-vllm-slm/LOG_tier02.md

 - When I would enable prefix caching.
 - How I would detect if it is working (metrics to watch).
 - One failure mode / caveat.
+- How I’d explain prefix caching to a product/SRE audience in 1–2 sentences.

 ---